Reading and Spelling Scheme

 As well as their reading book, the children will also take home a library book which is one that they will choose.
 This book will be changed weekly and is designed to develop pleasure for reading.

 In Key Stage Two, we teach reading through Reading Skills lessons.
 Forming part of our English lessons each week, Reading Skills lessons aim to cover the skills deemed necessary to become active, engaged and skilled readers.
-Class texts linked to topics are used as whole class readers to support the delivery of these lessons.
+Class texts linked to topics are used as whole class readers to support the delivery of these lessons and writing projects.
 Children will take part in a variety of whole class activities practising a wide variety of skills such as:

 - Navigating texts